Missouri vs. Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 - This season, the Tigers are winless against the spread when entering a game as a favorite of 3 points or more.

-- When Missouri scores more than 21.3 points, it is 0-4 against the spread and 2-2 overall.
+- Missouri is 0-4 against the spread and 2-2 overall in games when it records more than 21.3 points.

-- The Tigers average 483 yards per game, 158 more yards than the 325 the Volunteers allow per matchup.
+- The Tigers average 483 yards per game, 158 more yards than the 325 the Volunteers allow per contest.

-- Missouri is 0-4 against the spread and 2-2 overall when the team totals more than 325 yards.
+- When Missouri amasses over 325 yards, the team is 0-4 against the spread and 2-2 overall.

-- The Tigers have turned the ball over three times this season, two fewer than the Volunteers have forced (5).
+- The Tigers have three giveaways this season, while the Volunteers have five takeaways .

 - Find the latest spread and moneyline odds for Missouri at SISportsbook.